đđź This is part of series on concurrency, parallelism and asynchronous programming in Ruby. Itâs a deep dive, so itâs divided into several parts:

 }

-Next, we make sure the thread is in a running state.
+If the error isn’t one of the Thread#kill flags, it must be an actual Ruby exception.
+We make sure the thread is in a running state.
 Then we force it to raise an error at whatever point in the code it goes to execute next.
-This raises whatever error we set with Thread#raise
+This raises whatever error we set with Thread#raise:

 /* set runnable if th was slept. */